Richard Stallman On Facebook's Privacy Scandal: We Need a Law. There's No Reason We Should Let Them Exist if the Price is Knowing Everything About Us - Slashdot

 he is 100% correct.
 I used to make fun of him in the 90s... but as I get older, I perceive him to be a kind of digital profit in the desert.

-sexy stallman benis (Score:3, Insightful)
+sexy stallman benis (Score:4, Insightful)

 He isn't mad.
 Far from it.